mimoduo/mimogear/docs/pug/mixins.md

 #Mixins

 Mixins are a great way to take shortcuts with pug.
 The available Mimogear mixins are already included into the main template file.

-This will allow you to use the default mixins within each page that extends the default site template.
+**Available Mixins**

+* `+image`: generates an image given a file name, alt label, and optional class name
+* `+section`: generates a section container given an optional class name
+* `+symbol`: generates an svg related to an svg in the site sprite

 ##Adding a New Mixin